Revised: 2/17/2011, 3/20/2014, 2/18/2016, 1/17/2019, 2/17/2022

 - Community Service Program: Participants include people who have a court-ordered community service obligation, people involved in court diversion programs, and students under disciplinary action from a school or APL.

-- Fine Alternative Program: This program is offered to library patrons who would like to volunteer in order to reduce their library fines.
+- Fee Alternative Program: This program is offered to library patrons who would like to volunteer in order to reduce their library fees.

 Adults and students in 5th grade or older may participate in Volunteer Services programming, with the following exceptions: